 Apart from the first category, the rest three face a wide range of mental disorders when they grow up.
-Most of the cases of bullying are not reported and most of the countries do not have any specific law for bullying a child.
+Most cases of childhood bullying are not reported and most countries do not have any specific laws for childhood bullying.
 Hence, bullying becomes a difficult thing to prevent.

 Studies have shown that children who have not bullied themselves or were not bullied by others did have mental disorders but these had no connection with bullying.
 The others, however, face psychological disorders which are predominantly related to bullying.

-Here is the list of the primary disorders a child faces as an adult because of bullying.
+So now the question is, how childhood bullying affects adults?
+Here is the list of the primary disorders a child faces as an adult because of their history of childhood bullying.